-The platform that turned "GTM engineering" from a job description into a job title – and grew from $1M to $100M ARR in two years by betting that data is a commodity and workflow is the moat.
+The company that coined "GTM engineer" as a job category – now adopted industry-wide at Webflow, Notion, Canva, and dozens of others – and built the go-to-market IDE that role depends on. $1M to $100M ARR in two years by betting that data is a commodity and workflow is the moat.

 Data commoditization was always going to happen.
 Clay just built for that world first.